dd32/td-gh-ex/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's ZIP file.
 Click Install Now.
 3. Click Activate to use your new theme right away.
-4. Go to https://www.grovepixels.com/help-center/ for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.
+4. Navigate to Appearance > Customize in your admin panel and customize to taste.

-For more infomation, please read our documentation.

 === License ===